voedger/voedger-kb/se.md

 - Requires active stakeholder communication and requirement gathering
 - Involves practical system design and architecture implementation

 The interplay between these domains is crucial - the knowledge domain informs how activities should be carried out, while experiences from activities help evolve and refine the knowledge domain.
-This dual nature is what makes software engineering a rich and complex field that requires both theoretical understanding and practical skills.óó
+This dual nature is what makes software engineering a rich and complex field that requires both theoretical understanding and practical skills.

 ## Principles

-- Result should me measurable, if possible (metrics)
+- Result should be measurable, if possible (metrics)
 - Avoid dynamic anti-pátterns

 ## Dynamic anti-patterns